Collaborations

 Ponsettia: A writing about this so popular Chistmas plant.

-Lavinia School (Barcelona)
+Lavinia School student (Barcelona)

 On the Story of Taxol.
 A study about taxol, a drug against cancer